doegox/nfc-live/README.txt

 /root/live-*.sh
-Execute them in the live system (e.g. within VirtualBox), it will create new *.generated config subdirectories in /tmp/TRANSFER/ To avoid problems in the transfer, make a tar.gz out of /tmp/TRANSFER/ Copy it out of the ISO, e.g. in VirtualBox you can use ssh/scp/sshfs to 10.0.2.2, the IP of the host
+Execute them in the live system (e.g. within VirtualBox), it will create new *.generated config subdirectories in /tmp/TRANSFER/ Because some need libnfc, execute first live-libnfc.sh if the generated package is not yet installed. live-libnfc.sh will install libnfc after compilation To avoid problems in the transfer, make a tar.gz out of /tmp/TRANSFER/ Copy it out of the ISO, e.g. in VirtualBox you can use ssh/scp/sshfs to 10.0.2.2, the IP of the host